Haokaiiii/wfx-dropbox/README.md

 4.  **Job Processing:**
     *   For each new job:
         *   The base job number is extracted (e.g., `9000549` from `9000549_1`).
+        *   **Skip Check:** The job name and number are checked against configurable skip markers and keywords.
+If any are found, folder creation is skipped entirely.
         *   The destination parent folder in Dropbox is determined using `selectDestinationFolder` based on the job number's first digit.
         *   The job folder name is formatted using `formatJobName`.
         *   `checkFolderExists` verifies if a folder with the exact formatted name already exists.